-Hays, a Republican, was the representative for Missouri's 14th congressional district from 1919 to 1923.
+Hays was the representative for Missouri’s 14th congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Hays missed 209 of 701 roll call votes, which is 29.8%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1920-Mar 1921||92||19||20.7%||58th|

 |Dec 1921-Feb 1922||48||41||85.4%||95th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000